strelec/MemoryBeast/README.md

 Notes
 ---

-- The cluster uses only one processor core, so you should run as many instances per box as there are cores to ensure maximum efficency.
+- The instance uses only one processor core, so you should run as many instances per box as there are cores to ensure maximum efficiency.

-- The C++ compiler requires C++11 compatiblity.
-GCC is fine if you pass `-std=c++11` flag to it.
-We recommend compiling with the `-O3` flag for performance. `-funroll-loops -march=native` only for the crazy ones.
+- You have to have jsoncpp 0.6.0 or higher installed.
+It is currently a release candidate, so make sure you got the correct version.

 Client
 ===